Halil İnalcık: Biography

 In 1971, Harvard University offered him a permanent teaching position and the University of Pennsylvania offered him a five-year contract.
 He refused these, wishing to stay in Turkey.
-However, in the meantime, the political turmoil in Turkey worsened and students became increasingly involved in conflict, hindering education.
+However in the meantime, the political turmoil in Turkey worsened and students became increasingly involved in conflict, hindering education.
 In 1972, he accepted an invitation to join the faculty of the University of Chicago, where he taught Ottoman history until 1986.
 Between 1990 and 1992, he lectured as a visiting professor at Harvard and Princeton.
 In 1992, he returned to Turkey after an invitation by Bilkent University, where he founded the history department, teaching at the postgraduate level, and taught until his death.
 In 1993, he donated his collection of books, journals and off-prints on the history of Ottoman Empire to the library of Bilkent University.
 He had been a member and president of many international organizations, he was a member of the Serbian Academy of Sciences and Arts in Department of Historical Sciences, also a member of the Institute of Turkish Studies.

-İnalcık died on 25 July 2016 and is buried in the Fatih Mosque in Istanbul.
+İnalcık died on 25 July 2016 of multiple organ failures and is buried in the Fatih Mosque in Istanbul.

 Work and impact

 İnalcık's work was centered upon a social and economic analysis of the Ottoman Empire.
 He aimed at both countering what he saw as the hostile, biased narrative presented by western sources at the onset of his work and what he saw as an exaggerated, romanticized and nationalistic historiography in Turkey itself.
 He exemplified the biased western narrative he tried to dispel as Franz Babinger's depiction of Mehmed the Conqueror as a bloodthirsty, sadistic personality.
 He criticized generalizing approaches to Ottoman history as such approaches, he argued, lacked social or economic insight due to a lack of research.
 He was the first historian to study Ottoman judicial records in depth to deduce elements of the socioeconomic factors in the Ottoman society.
 When he first started his research in the 1940s, such documents were believed to be useless due in part to the recent change of alphabet and were being stored in unfavorable conditions or altogether destroyed.

-İnalcık corrected a number of wrong convictions about Ottoman and Turkish history.
+İnalcık corrected a number of incorrect convictions about Ottoman and Turkish history.
 One such instance was his discovery that the proposition that the Ottoman dynasty belonged to the Kayı tribe was fabricated in the 15th century.
 According to Immanuel Wallerstein, İnalcık shaped the discipline of historical research with his unique methodology and led to many students in his school of thought approaching issues from a number of socioeconomic and cultural perspectives.

 He was influenced by the works of Fuad Köprülü, Fernand Braudel and Ömer Lütfi Barkan.